carbonsteel/fer/py/fer/grammer/README.md

 # Composites use expressions inspired of regular expression to combine other
 #   grammar definitions with optional multiplicities and anchors with which the
 #   parser will define python classes in which to store parsed values.
+Generated
+#   python classes will use the camel-translated name of the definition (ie:
+#   my-def -> MyDef)
 <composite> := token(/\(/) <composite-expression>+ token(/\)/)

 # A composite expression refers by name to another grammar definition that